All Episodes

 Yeah.

-What they charged him with was he did not register under the foreign agent registration act.
+What they charged him with was he did not register under the Foreign Agent Registration Act.

 And then they got even more creative because they hadn't prosecuted that type of an offense before, except for one time.

-But then what they did was they said, well, even if you made the money legitimately, it wasn't a prime, we're gonna charge you with money laundering.
+But then what they did was they said, well, even if you made the money legitimately, it wasn't a bribe.

-When you transfer to the United States into a bank or you bought a house or a car or whatever, even if it was legitimately paid and earned, every time you transferred that money, because you hadn't registered, it was a money laundering violation.
+And they got very creative on the money laundering statutes because what they said was, look, even if the money you got was earned, when you transferred it to the United States into a bank or you bought a house or a car or whatever, even if it was legitimately paid and earned, every time you transferred that money, because you hadn't registered, it was a money laundering violation.

-And I urge if you haven't read it, you need to read Paul's book because he wrote all about it.
+And I urge, if you haven't read it, you need to read Paul's book because he wrote all about it.

 But when I interviewed him, they were very clear to him.

-They basically were telling him on a daily basis when he was you know put in solitary confinement.
+They basically were telling him on a daily basis when he was put in solitary confinement, you tell us what we want to hear and you're out of here.

 We'll make a deal.

-You'll you you'll get to walk out today.
+You get to walk out today.

 And he wouldn't do it.

-These and the r I said, well, you know, that's pretty tempting.
+And I said, well, that's pretty tempting.

 Your freedom is a pretty valuable commodity.